 South Africa: I got the required letter from your embassy from the South African embassy on the same day in Tehran and they were very efficient and issued it 20 minutes.
 (December 2015).

-Spain: Only for China, not for Uzbekistan (May 2017).
+Spain: No longer gives out LONO at all, and other embassies are not willing to help either (July 2017).
+Only for China, not for Uzbekistan (May 2017).
 After sending a mail, pick-up next day.
 Free of charge (July 2016)

 Before: one says it was easy to get (December 2014), the other says it was difficult (May 2015) because the embassy wanted to see flight reservations – overlanding not supported by the Spanish burócratas?!